 Given the choice, would I rather examine some grand architecture, or some odd and forgotten specimens?
-You know, specimens, like pigs, frogs, larvae, rats, etc. Recently I was presented with the opportunity to see and photograph both inside an abandoned high school.
+You know, specimens…like pigs, frogs, larvae, rats, etc. Not long ago I was presented with the opportunity to see and photograph both of these inside an abandoned high school.

 This school is most certainly one of the largest abandoned schools that I have ever been into, while also exhibiting some of the most wild and intricate architecture I have ever seen.
 It’s alway a shame seeing places of such grandeur falling to pieces, rotting away with time, being pummeled by scrappers.